SpeckyYT/SpeckyBot/.idea/Description.md

 # SpeckyBot

-SpeckyBot is an open-source Discord Bot with music, games, SFW, NSFW and much more!
+SpeckyBot is an open-source Discord Bot with music, games, SFW, utilities and much more!

 ## What are the main features?